Pallet Scales Calibration: How Often is the Procedure Required

 2. Enter calibration mode – To enter the calibration mode on one of our pallet scales, access the Set-Up menu and then select Platform Setups and next Span Calibration.
 You will next be asked to enter a test weight value.

 3. Test weight value – When testing a weight value, you’ll want to ensure that the item you’re using is within the capacity restraints of the scale.
-We typically suggest that you choose an item that is around 50% of the scale’s total capacity.
-Next, you’ll input the test weight value using the keypad.
+We typically suggest that you choose an item that is around 50% of the scale’s capacity.
+Next, you’ll input the test calibration weight value using the keypad.

-4. Remove any other objects from scale platform – Next, you’ll want to make sure the scale platform is clear of any objects.
+4. Remove any other objects from the scale platform – Next, you’ll want to make sure the scale platform is clear of any objects.
 It’s also a good idea to check to ensure nothing is touching the scale platform and that the scale legs are level, and all touching the floor.

 5. Press ‘Calibrate’ – To access the calibration function simply press the Calibrate button on the scale itself.